strjean/interview-backend/README.md

 May the force be with you.

+# How to

+* Fork the repository and make your changes in your own private fork
+* Invite c.noterdaem@soilcapital.com to the fork

 ## What needs to be done

 - Be a hacker: find a way to successfully run the app and get the right JSON output from the API endpoint /v1/auth/ - hint: no code change needed (but think of Composer + check Laravel doc https://laravel.com/docs/9.x).